sylpurnama/-Mangrove-Extraction-from-LULC-Classification-using-Sentinel-2-Imagery-/README.md

-"Mangrove Mapping and Quality Assessment Using Sentinel-2 Imagery" A comprehensive Google Earth Engine script for mangrove ecosystem mapping, extraction, and quality assessment using Sentinel-2 satellite imagery.
+Mangrove Mapping and Quality Assessment Using Sentinel-2 Imagery" A comprehensive Google Earth Engine script for mangrove ecosystem mapping, extraction, and quality assessment using Sentinel-2 satellite imagery.
 This tool provides automated mangrove detection, morphological analysis, and health monitoring capabilities for coastal management applications.
 🌿 Features
 Core Functionality